 MTCH Investors Have Opportunity to Lead Match Group, Inc. Securities Fraud Lawsuit

-LOS ANGELES, April 6, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Match Group, Inc. ("Match" or the "Company") (NASDAQ: MTCH).
+BENSALEM, Pa., April 7, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Match Group, Inc. ("Match" or the "Company") (NASDAQ: MTCH).

 Class Period: November 3, 2021 – January 31, 2023